Tales from Beyond the Grave in Edinburgh

 Built on the site of a pre-Reformation Franciscan monastery, Greyfriars Kirk was founded in 1620, the first church to be built in post-Reformation Scotland.

 Today, the Kirkyard is famous in its own right as every year thousands of visitors come to visit two memorials in particular.
 The first being the grave of Tom Riddell, who as all well-versed Muggles know, is the name of "He who must not be named", aka Lord Voldemort.
-Come rain or shine devoted Potter fans flock into the Kirkyard each day to pay homage to a grave that JK Rowling has said subconsciously inspired her writing.
+Come rain or shine devoted Potter fans flock to the Kirkyard to pay homage to the graves that many believe inspired the names of the series' key characters.

 The second highly-visited memorial belongs not to a human, but to a dog – specifically, that of Greyfriars Bobby.
-A Skye Terrier who was looked after by local policeman John Gray, after John’s death, Bobby reportedly guarded his master’s grave in the Kirkyard for 14 years.
-Bobby was a familiar figure around Greyfriars Kirkyard, where he was fed and given shelter by local residents.
-Sergeant Scott of the Royal Engineers trained Bobby to associate the one o'clock gun with dinner time and from 1862 his appearances at Traill's Restaurant rooms at 6 Greyfriars Place became a daily spectacle!
+A Terrier who was looked after by local policeman John Gray, after John’s death, Bobby reportedly guarded his master’s grave in the Kirkyard for 14 years.
+Bobby was a familiar figure around the Kirkyard, where he was fed and given shelter by local residents.
+Apparently a Sergeant of the Royal Engineers trained Bobby to associate the one o'clock gun with dinner time and from 1862 his appearances at Traill's Restaurant rooms at 6 Greyfriars Place became a daily spectacle!

 A granite memorial to Bobby is sited opposite the main gate of the Kirkyard and it’s not uncommon to see sticks, dog toys and treats here, placed by doting dog lovers.

-But Greyfriars Kirkyard also has some more grisly tales that it is known for.
-And these ones are guaranteed to send a shiver down your spine……!
+But Greyfriars Kirkyard also has some more grisly tales - and these ones are guaranteed to send a shiver down your spine……!

 The MacKenzie Poltergeist